Things to do in Varkala: Kerala’s beach paradise

 Where to eat in Varkala

 Varkala is a great place to try sea food.
 Fish plays a great role in Indian food and you can’t go wrong with a fish curry.
 The cliff is full of great cafes, vegetarian restaurants and places serving traditional Keralan food.
 Some of my favourites were the Darjeeling cafe and Gods own country kitchen.

 How to get to Varkala

 From Trivandrum there are frequent buses and trains taking less than one hour to Varkala.
-The train station in Varkala is about 4 kilometers from the cliff area where most hotels and restaurants are.
+The train station is about 4 kilometers from the cliff area where most hotels and restaurants are.

-Disclaimer: This post contains affiliate links.
+Disclaimer: This post about the best things to do in Varkala contains affiliate links.
 If you buy any service through any of my links, I will get a small commission at no extra cost to you.
 These earnings help me to keep Backpack Adventures alive!
 Thanks for your support!

 5 thoughts on “Things to do in Varkala: Kerala’s beach paradise”